The Lake District (open map - select Policy 01) is both a National Park and World Heritage Site.

 The Lake District is important to different people in different ways.
 The summary of the Lake District in numbers demonstrates the wealth of history and heritage, amount of land, water and habitat, communities who live in the Lake District, and the importance of tourism and recreation for people’s health and wellbeing.

-It comes as no surprise that the Lake District is the most popular UK National Park - a recent article identified the Lake District as being amongst the most Instagrammed National Parks in the world with over 2.5 million mentions for #lakedistrict.
+It comes as no surprise that the Lake District is the most popular UK National Park - an article in 2020 identified the Lake District as being amongst the most Instagrammed National Parks in the world with over 2.5 million mentions for #lakedistrict.

 With five out of the top 10 favourite routes in Britain’s 100 Favourite Walks found in the Lake District, the coast to coast cycle route passing through and many events and challenges it’s no surprise the Lake District is a focal point for outdoor adventure.